dib-lab/elvers/README.md

 ## Running Your Own Data

-To run your own data, you'll need to create 1-2 files:
+To run your own data, you'll need to create one or more files:

-  - a `yaml` file containing basic configuration info.
-This file must specify read inputs (path to `tsv`) or assembly inputs (via `assemblyinput`)
+  - a `yaml` file containing basic configuration info

-  optiononally:
+ This `yaml` config file must specify **either**:
-  - a `tsv` file containing your sample info
+   - a `tsv` file containing your read sample info
+   - a reference file input (`.fasta` file and optional `gene_trans_map`)

-Generate these by following instructions here: [Understanding and Configuring Workflows](https://dib-lab.github.io/elvers/configure).
+Generate these files by following instructions here: [Understanding and Configuring Workflows](https://dib-lab.github.io/elvers/configure).

 ## Available Workflows